xzy3186/merger/README.md

 Example yaml file is found at config/config.yaml
 * E19044BetaTSScannor is a timestamp scannor for the beta events.
 It takes the TraceAnalyzer output as an input.
-	* MinHighGainDynEnergy and MaxHighGainDynEnergy defines the energy range to identify the pspmt event is a beta event
+	* MinHighGainDynEnergy and MaxHighGainDynEnergy defines the energy range to identify the pspmt event as a beta event
 	* MinLowGainDynEnergy and MaxLowGainDynEnergy defines the energy range in low gain channel.
 Both the low gain and high gain ranges have to be satisfied to be filled.
 	* OtherBranches is a list of branches to output to the merged root file.
 If there is no event in the branch, it will be ignored.
 * ImplantTSScannor is a timestamp scannor for the implant events.
 It takes the same rootfile as E19044BetaTSScannor
-	* MinLowGainDynEnergy and MaxLowGainDynEnergy defines the energy range to identify the pspmt event is an implant event
+	* MinLowGainDynEnergy and MaxLowGainDynEnergy defines the energy range to identify the pspmt event as an implant event
 	* OtherBranches is a list of branches to output to the merged root file.
 If there is no event in the branch, it will be ignored.
-* E19044BetaTreeMerger is a TreeMerger calss for beta-ion correlation
+* E19044BetaTreeMerger is a TreeMerger class for beta-ion correlation
 	* TimeWindowLow and TimeWindowHigh defines the correlation window of T_beta - T_implant in ns.
 * BetaTreeMerger is a base class of E19044BetaTreeMerger.
 	* CorrelationRadius is the radius of the position gate for beta-implant correlation in YSO.